lbeder/slowkey/README.md

           Show the result in Base58 (in addition to hex) --iteration-moving-window <ITERATION_MOVING_WINDOW>
-          Iteration time sampling moving window size [default: 10] -h, --help
+          Iteration time sampling moving window size [default: 10] --sanity
+          Perform an optional sanity check by computing the algorithm twice and verifying the results -h, --help
           Print help
 ```